festus0123/Capstone-Project-1-Amazon-Product-Review-Analysis/README.md

 CONCLUSION

 Our data analysis of Product data has provided valuable insights that can guide decision-making across various aspects of the business.
-These insights include the identification of products that had the highest number of reviews,total potential revenue by category, relationship between the rating snd discount, number of products listed in each category and more.
+These insights include the identification of products that have the highest number of reviews,total potential revenue by category, relationship between the rating snd discount, number of products listed in each category and more.

 The business owner can make informed decisions to optimize operations, enhance marketing efforts, and maximize revenue.